Customer-managed encryption keys

 By default, NotebookLM Enterprise encrypts customer content at rest.
 NotebookLM Enterprise handles encryption for you without any additional actions on your part.
 This option is called Google default encryption.

 If you want to control your encryption keys, then you can use customer-managed encryption keys (CMEKs) in Cloud KMS with CMEK-integrated services including NotebookLM Enterprise.
 Using Cloud KMS keys gives you control over their protection level, location, rotation schedule, usage and access permissions, and cryptographic boundaries.
-Using Cloud KMS also lets you view audit logs and control key life cycles.
+Using Cloud KMS also lets you track key usage, view audit logs, and control key life cycles.
 Instead of Google owning and managing the symmetric key encryption keys (KEKs) that protect your data, you control and manage these keys in Cloud KMS.

 After you set up your resources with CMEKs, the experience of accessing your NotebookLM Enterprise resources is similar to using Google default encryption.
 For more information about your encryption options, see Customer-managed encryption keys (CMEK).